vik-s/quartz/content/projects/writing/long form/How to debug stability issues in an Amplifier.md

 ---
-title: 3 common ways to improve amplifier linearity
+title: How to debug stability issues in an Amplifier
 tags:
   - circuit
 project: substack